 - A. Neighborhood Association Meeting.
 The purpose of the meeting with the recognized neighborhood association is to inform the affected neighborhood association about the proposed development and to receive the preliminary responses and suggestions from the neighborhood association and the member residents. - A1.
-Applicants applying for annexations, zone change, comprehensive plan amendments, conditional use, Pplanning Ceommission variances, subdivision, or site plan and design review (excluding minor site plan and design review), general development master plans or detailed development plans applications shall schedule and attend a meeting with the Ceity-recognized neighborhood association in whose territory the application is proposed.
+Applicants applying for annexations, zone change, comprehensive plan amendments, conditional use, Pplanning Ceommission variances, subdivision, or site plan and design review (excluding minor site plan and design review), general development master plans or detailed development plans applications shall schedule and attend a meeting with the City-recognized neighborhood association in whose territory the application is proposed.
 Although not required for other projects than those identified above, a meeting with the neighborhood association is highly recommended. - B2.
-The applicant shall request via email or mail a request to meet with the neighborhood association send, by certified mail, return receipt requested letter to the chairperson of the neighborhood association and the Citizen Involvement Committee describing the proposed project and copy or forward the notice to- Other communication methods may be used if approved by the Neighborhood Association. the chair of the Citizen Involvement Committee. - C3.
-A meeting shall be scheduled within thirty days of the notice.
+The applicant shall\request via email or regular mail a request to meet with the neighborhood association-send, by certified mail, return receipt requested letter to the chairperson of the neighborhood association where the proposed development is located.
+The notice shall and the Citizen Involvement Committee describeing the proposed project.
+A and copy of this notice shall also be provided to Other communication methods may be used if approved by the Neighborhood Association. the chair of the Citizen Involvement Committee. - C3.
+A meeting shall be scheduled within thirty days of the date that the notice is sent.
 A meeting may be scheduled later than thirty days if by mutual agreement of the applicant and the neighborhood association.
-If the neighborhood association does not want to, or cannot meet within thirty days, the applicant shall hold their own meeting after six p.m. or on the weekend, to the neighborhood association, Ceitizen linvolvement Ceommittee, and all property owners within three hundred feet.
+If the neighborhood association does not want to, or cannot meet within thirty days, the applicant shall host a ld their own meeting inviting after six p.m. or on the weekend, to the neighborhood association, Ceitizen linvolvement Ceommittee, and all property owners within three hundred feet to attend.
+This meeting shall not begin before six p.m. on a weekday or may be held on a weekend and shall occur within the neighborhood association boundaries or at a City facility.
 If the applicant holds their own meeting, a copy of the certified letter notice, transmitted by email or regular mailing, requesting a neighborhood association meeting shall be required for a complete application.
-The meeting held by the applicant shall occur be held within the boundaries of the neighborhood association or in a Ceity facility. - D4.
-If the neighborhood association is not currently recognized by the Ceity, is inactive, or does not exist, the applicant shall request a meeting with the Ceitizen linvolvement Ceommittee. - E5.
-To show compliance with this section, the applicant shall submit a copy of the email or mail correspondence between the NA neighborhood association and the applicant, a sign-in sheet of meeting attendees, and a summary of issues discussed at the meeting, and letter from the neighborhood association or citizen involvement committee indicating that a neighborhood meeting was held.
+The meeting held by the applicant shall occur be held within the boundaries of the neighborhood association or in a City facility. - D4.
+If the neighborhood association is not currently recognized by the City, is inactive, or does not exist, the applicant shall request a meeting with the Ceitizen Linvolvement Ceommittee. - E5.
+To show compliance with this section, the applicant shall submit a copy of the email or mail correspondence between notice to the neighborhood association and CIC chairthe applicant, a sign in sheet of meeting attendees, and a summary of issues discussed at the meeting, and letter from the neighborhood association or citizen involvement committee indicating that a neighborhood meeting was held.
 If the applicant held a separately noticed meeting, the applicant shall submit a copy of the meeting flyer, postcard or other correspondence used, a sign in sheet of attendees and a summary of issues discussed at the meeting and submittal of these materials shall be required for a complete application.